The Difference Between a Solicitor and a Barrister

 Solicitors then often have more direct contact with the client and refer the court representation to a barrister or, in some cases, for specialist advice.
 A solicitor can and often does appear as counsel in court, however, this usually occurs when there are initial mention and disclosure appearances or a trial allocation appearance when the court is setting a trial date.
 Generally the Barrister, on the other hand, may appear as counsel only at the trial.

 What Is The Role Of A Criminal Law Barrister?

 There could be a number of reasons why a client’s lawyer may suggest that a QC Barrister in Perth is retained to act as counsel at trial.
-If the trial is anticipated to take considerable and lengthy time the Solicitor in Perth may not have the recourses to act as counsel.
-The Solicitor in Perth also may believe that a particular Barrister in Perth is best suited for the particular type of charge, a specific issue in the trial or the unusual circumstances surrounding the allegations that have been made.
+If the trial is anticipated to take considerable and lengthy time the Solicitor may not have the recourses to act as counsel.
+The Solicitor also may believe that a particular Barrister is best suited for the particular type of charge, a specific issue in the trial or the unusual circumstances surrounding the allegations that have been made.

-There are differences between a Solicitor and a Barrister in Perth and on some occasions it is appropriate to have both on board.
-However in Perth and Western Australia the legislation provides for an amalgamated practice of Barrister and Solicitor.
+There are differences between a Solicitor and a Barrister and on some occasions it is appropriate to have both on board.
+However, in Perth and Western Australia, the legislation provides for an amalgamated practice of Barrister and Solicitor.
 This means that a firm of lawyers in Perth like Andrew Williams Criminal Lawyers are able to act as both Barristers and Solicitors.

 To discuss your legal matter or to arrange an appointment, contact our office on 08 9278 2575.